 • Many more new minor bits too numerous and boring to mention

 All that, along with of course a mechanical and electrical review with service and maintenance works organized and performed, when deemed necessary.
-We can also add, for an additional buyer’s investment, modern fuel injection to any of our Wagoneers.

 Many other Grands you might consider for purchase from others would not have had the attention paid to them that we here at Classic Gentleman provide.
 And in truth, there are other Grand Wagoneer restoration houses that perform even more works than we generally organize, but likewise charge considerably above our on offer prices.
 We are not a fit for every buyer but a quick look at our Recommendation Page will show that for the segment we operate inside, our past clients express that we are doing a capital job.